Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 1: Functional Misspecification

-In Part 1, we presented how models with limited functional form may be unable to represent the complex relationships between variables.
+In Part 1, we described how models with limited functional form may be unable to represent the complex relationships between variables.
+Indeed, the assumption of linearity is often restrictive and has been previously noted to be problematic \citep{vanderLaan2011, Asuero2006, Daniel1999, Achen1977, King1986, Meehl1990, Taleb2019} and frequently ignored \citep{ernst}.
+Instances of functional misspecification may not be highlighted through replication, and this issue therefore stands independently.

 The typical analyses used in psychology and social science include simple measures of correlation, and various manifestations of linear regression.
-While such modeling techniques are limited in their predictive capacity, there are many algorithms used in the field of machine learning which can learn an appropriately flexible functional form from the data themselves.
-When using more powerful techniques, it is especially important to validate models on an out-of-sample test set (e.g., by using a cross-validation method, or train/test splitting) in order to avoid overfitting.
+While such techniques are limited in their predictive capacity, there are many algorithms used in the field of machine learning which can learn an appropriately flexible functional form from the data themselves.
+When using more powerful techniques, it is especially important to validate models on an out-of-sample test set (\textit{e.g.}, by using a cross-validation method, or train/test splitting) in order to avoid overfitting.
 However, it is worth noting that overfitting (and the related problem of double-dipping) is also possible with simple linear models, and prior meta-research suggests that researchers may be unaware of these issues.

+Notwithstanding the argument for the use of flexible predictive models, we certainly do not wish to discount simple linear models completely.
+Indeed, in the limited sample regime it may be appropriate to approximate the relationships between variables using straight lines, or with low-order polynomials.
+However, one argument against this would be that a well-tested flexible model (well-tested in the sense that we are confident that it is not overfitting the sample) ought to arrive at a similar solution to a linear model, in cases where a linear relationship is optimal.
+Techniques such as k-fold cross-validation, or Leave One Out cross-validation, provide researchers with procedures to fit and evaluate flexible (or indeed linear) models on small samples.
+Furthermore, and as we will discuss in Part 2, linear models impose their own form of structural/causal bias, which becomes particularly problematic in situations exhibiting multivariate endogeneity.

-Finally, the rarity of modeling techniques with powerful, data-adaptive functional form represents a possible missed opportunity in psychology and social science, and we encourage researchers to consider the functional form of their models, and familiarize themselves with the associated pitfalls and limitations (e.g., overfitting), in order that they can get closer to modeling the true relationships underpinning the phenomenon under study.
+Finally, the rarity of modeling techniques with powerful, data-adaptive functional form represents a possible missed opportunity in psychology and social science.
+We encourage researchers to consider the functional form of their models, and familiarize themselves with the associated pitfalls and limitations (\textit{e.g.}, overfitting), in order that they can get closer to modeling the true relationships underpinning the phenomenon under study.